 If you’re planning on flying a drone to survey your site in Australia, you need to register with the Civil Aviation Safety Authority (CASA) beforehand.

-While there are many types of drones out there, smaller quadcoptors, like DJI’s Phantom 4 Pro, are usually all you need to survey your site successfully.
+While there are many types of drones out there, smaller quadcoptors, like DJI’s Phantom 4 RTK, are usually all you need to survey your site successfully.
 These craft fall under the 2kg (4.5lb) weight limit.
 This means you can fly your drone commercially under the excluded category with CASA, which simplifies registration and training significantly.

 Unlike its American counterpart, the FAA’s Part 107, getting squared away to fly a drone through CASA only takes minutes (in most cases) and can be completed entirely online.